risingwavelabs/rfcs/rfcs/0068-error-record-table.md

 There are several benefits to maintain the error records ourselves:

 1. We can ensure that our storage engine can handle the volume of erroneous data, as it is of the same magnitude as the source.
+2. We can ensure the error records are durable.
-2. Users can view the error records directly over psql.
+3. Users can view the error records directly over psql.
-3. Users can reproduce the error easily by the similar SQL.
+4. Users can reproduce the error easily by the similar SQL.

+Some common errors include:

+1. Expression errors (division by zero, cast fail, json extraction fail)
+2. UDF errors (timeout, invalid records, user errors)
+3. Source error (paring failed)

 ## Design

 ### Creating

 The ERTs are automatically created as internal tables when an operator is created.
 In most cases, an operator will have n ERTs, where n corresponds to the number of inputs it has.

+Connectors should also ouptut the error records to the source ERT.

 ### Naming